 As a California employee, you pay for State Disability Insurance (SDI) through payroll deduction and should apply for State Disability Insurance benefits whenever you are medically unable to work due to an illness or injury outside of the workplace and are unable to work for one week.
 Claim forms are available from your doctor, hospital or the Employment Development Department.
+The Organization has no involvement in SDI benefit determinations made by the EDD.

 State Disability Insurance benefits do not replace all of your usual wages.
 Your State Disability Insurance benefits will be supplemented with any accrued sick or vacation time.
+SDI is available if you are unable to work due to medical quarantine or illness related to COVID-19 (certified by a medical professional).